Azure/AOAI-workshop/0- Requirements/README.md

 # IMPORTANT!
 ### Setup environment variables
-* Rename the '.env.template' file to '.env' and modify all the endpoints and api keys for all openai deployments as follows:
+* Rename the '.env.template' file to '.env' and modify all the endpoints and api keys for all deployments as follows:
 ```
 OPENAI_DEPLOYMENT_ENDPOINT ="<your openai endpoint>"
 OPENAI_API_KEY = "<your openai api key>"